 - Engage your abs and brace your core as if you were about to be punched in the stomach.

-- Push your forearms away from chest so your body form a straight line from your shoulders to your ankles.
+- Push your forearms away from the chest so your body forms a straight line from your shoulders to your ankles.

 - Hold the plank for 30 seconds.

 This workout is designed to not just tone your legs, abs and butt, but also every inch of your body.